Meet the Andover Little League District Champions

 In 10 years I’ll ...
 Be a pro athlete

-No. 1 reason you love baseball: Because its a very talented sport and it’s all in the mindset
+No. 1 reason you love baseball: Because its a very challenging sport and it’s all in the mindset

 THEO DEL GRECO